What Is A Purchase-Money Mortgage And How Does It Work?

 What Happens To Existing Mortgages In Purchase-Money Mortgage Agreements?

-If there’s an existing mortgage that won’t be paid off by you or the seller at or before closing of the purchase-money mortgage, it’s possible to assume the seller’s payment on the existing loan.
+If there’s an existing mortgage that won’t be paid off by you or the seller at or before closing of the purchase-money mortgage, it’s sometimes possible to assume the seller’s payment on the existing loan.
 There are two things you should be aware of when it comes to this.

 First, when you assume the other person’s loan, you could end up making two payments at different interest rates.
 You’ll have the payment on the existing mortgage, but chances are good that the sale price is higher than the existing mortgage balance in many cases.